-Our Council exists to further the interests of residents of the Waitomo District.
+Elected members and WDC staff work together in the best interests of all residents of the Waitomo District.
 It is a pleasure for all of us at Council to serve our community, and to govern and manage the operations of Council with prudence and foresight.
+We are pleased to present this Annual Report for the 2023/24 financial year.